Joshhhuaaa/EnhancedSCCTVersus/PatchNotes.md

 - Grenades fired from a weapon will no longer sometimes explode instantly on impact, often called insta grenades, instead of waiting for their usual detonation time.
 - Spies with adrenaline will no longer have stutter movement as clients.
 - Fixed a bug where Spies couldn't be knocked out or elbowed after interrupting a computer or hacking panel.
+- Speculative fix for a rare issue where a client Spy could not pick up a disk due to incorrect interaction rotation.
+- Jumps will now correctly lock-on and snap to nearby enemies when inside a volume actor.
 - Spies will no longer briefly get stuck in weapon mode when shooting a Sticky Cam or become permanently stuck if shooting a Sticky Cam during a crouch transition.
 - Sticky Cam context menu that is used when a previous camera is active will no longer interrupt shooting a new camera when moving forward or backward.
+- Sticky Cams will now properly play their activation sound for clients when fired in the east direction.
+- Fixed a bug where selecting the Camo.
+Suit and exiting a previous Sticky Camera would automatically use the gadget in slot 2.
 - Frag Grenades fired by Mercenaries while moving forward will no longer visually appear to fall at the Mercenary's feet on the client's screen when the host's frame rate is significantly higher.
 - Motion Vision will no longer incorrectly detect players behind solid objects when looking through glass.
 - The Mercenary's flashlight will no longer turn off when entering Sniper Mode, similar to the Xbox version.